vitessio/website/content/en/docs/reference/vreplication/workflow.md

 ### Description

-Workflow is a convenience command for useful actions on a workflow.
+Workflow is a convenience command for useful actions on a workflow that you can use instead of actually specifying a query to VExec.

 ### Parameters